fnnakamura/flask-api_gra/README.md

 # What Do I Get?

-- localhost:5000
+- `localhost:5000`
     - page with the full list of movies
-- localhost:5000/add
+- `localhost:5000/add`
     - form to add new movie
-- localhost:5000/api/movies
+- `localhost:5000/api/movies`
-- localhost:5000/api/movies/<id>
+- `localhost:5000/api/movies/id`
     - endpoint to query movies (all or by id)
-- localhost:5000/api/producers
+- `localhost:5000/api/producers`
     - endpoint to query producers
-- localhost:5000/api/awards <<< <strong>THIS IS WHAT YOU SHOULD BE LOOKING FOR :)</strong>
+- `localhost:5000/api/awards` <<< **THIS IS WHAT YOU SHOULD BE LOOKING FOR :)**
     - endpoint to query awards
 # To Be Done

     {